martina-deluca/Heart-Disease-Prediction-Project/README.md

 # Scikit-learn-Assignment
-Project for MSML605 - Computer Systems for Machine Learning.
+Project assignment for Computer Systems for Machine Learning.

 The objective of this project is to perform data analysis and apply machine learning algorithms over a data set that contains health information to predict if a person is more likely to have heart disease in the future.